Little Manila: Hawaii

 The Filipino Community Center is the largest Filipino establishment of any kind in the United States.
 It is celebrating the Filipino Centennial, which commemorates 100 years of Filipino immigration and contributions to the state.

 The census designated place of Waipahu, on the island of Oahu, has a majority-Filipino population.
 Many of them are immigrants of the Philippines, and the streets of Waipahu have many small Filipino-owned businesses.
 Waipahu could be considered as "Hawaii's Little Manila".
 85% of the Filipino American population in Hawaii are of Ilocano descent.

 Kansas City Metropolitan Area

 The Kansas City metropolitan area is thought to be home to a Filipino community and it has the Fiesta Filipina event held every June.

+Texas

+Houston

+In Houston near the NRG Stadium there is a growing Filipino American Little Manila which contains a Jollibee, Max's Restaurant, and a small Filipino supermarket called Cherry Foodarama.
+The Houston area has the highest population of Filipino Americans in the South.

 New Filipinotowns

 There has been a surge of Filipino immigration to various cities.
 Las Vegas is now home to some 90,000 Filipinos, mostly living throughout the Las Vegas Valley (Henderson, Las Vegas and the overall Clark County).
 The article also references the following cities as having had a surge of new Filipino immigration: